-These days, I’m of the mindset that pretty much everything looks better in a speckled stoneware finish, and these DIY faux stoneware salt cellars make no exception.
+These days, I’m of the mindset that pretty much everything looks better in a speckled stoneware finish.
+And these DIY Faux Stoneware Salt Cellars make no exception.

-I, Erin, have been jones-ing for a stoneware cellar in my kitchen for a while now.
+I, Erin of Francoise et Moi have been jones-ing for a stoneware cellar in my kitchen for a while now.
 They’re all-around chic (as far as kitchenware goes!) and handy for decanting specialty spices so that they’re right at your fingertips while cooking.

 Are you ready to get your speckle on?

 Materials & Tools Needed To Make DIY Faux Stoneware Salt Cellars

 How To Make DIY Faux Stoneware Salt Cellars

 1 — First thing first, wash all components of the salt cellar.
 The bamboo pieces need to be hand-washed, but the dishes and spoons can go in the top rack of the dishwasher.

 2 — Then, find an inspiration image on Pinterest of a stoneware texture you’d like to emulate, use a stoneware piece you have at home or use the pieces I’ve created here as your muse.
 Once you nail down your inspiration, start with the brush and create a series of random dots on the outside of the salt cellar bowls.
 Try not to overthink it.
 You’re going for an all-over splatter vibe.